tyea/redlog/README.md

 ## Author

-Written by Tom Yeadon in March 2020.
+Written by Tom Yeadon in April 2020.